Andrea Ferretti (footballer, born 1986)

-Andrea Ferretti (born 18 September 1986) is an Italian footballer.
-He plays as a striker.
+Andrea Ferretti (born 18 September 1986) is an Italian footballer who plays as a striker for Serie D club Borgo San Donnino.

 Biography

 Ferretti joined the youth academy of Italian club Parma at the age of eight before being released in 2005.
 He was offered a trial at Football League Championship club Cardiff City, after being highly recommended by Manchester United manager Sir Alex Ferguson.
 After a successful trial and scoring a goal in a pre-season win over Scottish side Hamilton Academical, he was signed on a two-year professional contract.

 In August 2006, having yet to start a game or score a goal for the Bluebirds first team, he was loaned out to Football League One club Scunthorpe United for an initial one-month period.
 He made our substitute appearances or Scunthorpe before returning to his parent club in early September of the same year after his loan came to an end. and heads for Spain On 12 April 2007, Ferretti parted company with Cardiff by mutual consent.
 His contract was due to expire in June 2007.
 He joined Cesena in the 2007 pre-season.